 When was DeKalb County, MO Created?

 DeKalb County was created on February 25, 1845 from Clinton County.
 The county was named in honor of Johann de Kalb (1721-1780), a German soldier who served as a major general in the Continental Army during the American Revolutionary War.

-The DeKalb County Seat is situated in Maysville and in addition the county government website is www.dekalbcountymo.org
+The County Seat is located in Maysville and in addition the county government website is www.dekalbcountymo.org

-Cities and towns to be found in DeKalb County include Amity, Cameron, Clarksdale, Fairport, Maysville, Osborn, Stewartsville, Union Star, Weatherby.
+Cities and towns located in the County include Amity, Cameron, Clarksdale, Fairport, Maysville, Osborn, Stewartsville, Union Star, Weatherby.

 You can search online for DeKalb County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.